Payback (2015)

-The 2015 Payback was the third annual Payback professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on May 17, 2015, at the Royal Farms Arena in Baltimore, Maryland and was the first Payback held outside of the Chicago suburb of Rosemont, Illinois.
+The 2015 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the third annual Payback and took place on May 17, 2015, at the Royal Farms Arena in Baltimore, Maryland, marking the first Payback held outside of the Chicago suburb of Rosemont, Illinois.
 The theme of the event was wrestlers seeking payback against their opponents.

-Nine matches were contested at the event, with two matches on the Kickoff pre-show.
+Nine matches were contested at the event, including two on the Kickoff pre-show.
 In the main event, Seth Rollins defeated Roman Reigns, Dean Ambrose, and Randy Orton in a fatal four-way match to retain the WWE World Heavyweight Championship.
-In other prominent matches, The New Day (Big E and Kofi Kingston) defeated Cesaro and Tyson Kidd in a two-out-of-three falls match to retain the WWE Tag Team Championship, Bray Wyatt defeated Ryback, and John Cena defeated Rusev in an "I Quit" match to retain the WWE United States Championship.
+In other prominent matches, The New Day (Big E and Kofi Kingston) defeated Cesaro and Tyson Kidd in a two out of three falls match to retain the WWE Tag Team Championship, Bray Wyatt defeated Ryback, and John Cena defeated Rusev in an "I Quit" match to retain the WWE United States Championship.
 The event sold 54,000 buys (excluding WWE Network views), down from the previous year's 67,000 buys.

 Production

 Background

-Payback was an annual pay-per-view (PPV) and WWE Network event that was established by WWE in 2013.
+Payback was an annual professional wrestling event that was established by WWE in 2013.
 The concept of the event was the wrestlers seeking payback against their opponents.
-The 2015 event was the third event in the Payback chronology and was held on May 17, 2015, at the Royal Farms Arena in Baltimore, Maryland.
-Payback was available free to new subscribers on WWE's online streaming service, the WWE Network, as part of a 30-day free trial in over 140 countries.
+The 2015 event was the third Payback and was held on May 17, 2015, at the Royal Farms Arena in Baltimore, Maryland.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Payback was available free to new subscribers on the WWE Network, as part of a 30-day free trial in over 140 countries.